Lead Belly: Music career

 By 1903, Huddie was already a "musicianer", a singer and guitarist of some note.
 He performed to Shreveport audiences in St. Paul's Bottoms, a notorious red-light district.
 He began to develop his own style of music after exposure to the various musical influences on Shreveport's Fannin Street, a row of saloons, brothels, and dance halls in the Bottoms.
 This area is now referred to as Ledbetter Heights.

-Between 1915 and 1939, Ledbetter served several prison and jail terms in Louisiana for a variety of criminal charges.
-Thirty years after starting his music career, he was "discovered" in prison during a 1930s visit by folklorists John Lomax and his son Alan Lomax.
+In 1915, Ledbetter briefly served on a Texas chain gang, from which he escaped.
+In 1918, under the name of Walter Boyd, he was convicted of murder in Texas and sentenced to 30 years in prison.
+After writing a song pleading for clemency, Ledbetter was pardoned by Governor Pat Morris Neff in 1925.
+In 1930, he was arrested, convicted of attempted murder, and sentenced to the Louisiana State Penitentiary, also known as the Angola Penitentiary, where he was "discovered" in a 1933 visit by folklorists John Lomax and his teenaged son, Alan Lomax.
 They were recording varieties of local music in the South as a project to preserve traditional music for the Library of Congress.
 This was one of numerous cultural projects during the Great Depression.

-Deeply impressed by Ledbetter's vibrant tenor and extensive repertoire, the Lomaxes recorded him in 1933 on portable aluminum disc recording equipment in a project for the Library of Congress.
-They returned with new and better equipment in July 1934, recording hundreds of his songs.
-While in prison, Lead Belly may have first heard the traditional prison song "Midnight Special"; his versions became famous.
+Deeply impressed by Ledbetter's vibrant tenor and extensive repertoire, the Lomaxes recorded him in 1933 on portable aluminum disc recording equipment for the Library of Congress project.
+They returned with new and better equipment in July 1934, recording numerous songs.
+While in prison, Ledbetter may have first heard the traditional prison song "Midnight Special"; his versions became famous.
 On August 1, Ledbetter was released after having served nearly all of his minimum sentence.
-The Lomaxes had taken a record and a petition seeking his release to Louisiana Governor Oscar K. Allen at his urgent request.
-It included his signature song, "Goodnight Irene".

-A prison official later wrote to John Lomax denying that Ledbetter's singing had anything to do with his release from prison.
-(State prison records confirm he was eligible for this due to good behavior).
-But, both Ledbetter and the Lomaxes believed that the record they had taken to the governor had helped gain his release from prison.
+The Lomaxes had taken a record and a petition seeking his release to Louisiana Governor Oscar K. Allen at Ledbetter's request, but there is no evidence that this had any effect on his release.
+In fact, a prison official later wrote to John Lomax denying that Ledbetter's singing had anything to do with his release from prison.
+(State prison records confirm he was eligible for this due to good behavior.)
+But, both Ledbetter and the Lomaxes promoted the idea that Ledbetter had yet again sung his way to freedom.